-Can technology cause anxiety and depression?
+Can technology cause mental health issues?
+Can it cause conditions such as anxiety and depression?
 You probably have your own view on this, but let's have a look.

-To answer this question we first need to understand what anxiety actually is.
+To answer these questions we first need to understand what anxiety actually is.

 Whilst most people will have these feelings from time to time, it can lead to anxiety disorder which can be crippling to sufferers.
 This usually requires medical intervention to treat the condition, but not always.